-Peter Hatfield was born in Maryland and raised in Columbia, Maryland.
+Peter Hatfield was raised in Columbia, Maryland.
 He is a graduate of Mount Saint Joseph High School in Baltimore, Maryland.
-Upon graduation from the University of Pittsburgh School of Law in 2012, Mr. Hatfield sat for the Maryland bar examination and joined McGowan and Cecil, LLC.
+Upon graduation from the University of Pittsburgh School of Law, Mr. Hatfield sat for the Maryland bar examination and joined McGowan and Cecil, LLC.

-Peter recently made a recovery for $1,100,000.00 for a client who was injured in a McDonald’s restaurant due to a construction contractors shortcuts on safety measures.
+Peter recently made a recovery for $1,100,000.00 for a client who was catastrophically injured in a McDonald’s restaurant due to dangerous shortcuts being taken on common sense safety rules.
 Peter has advocated for well over a thousand personal injury victims, handling a wide range of automobile, motorcycle, dog bite, and slip and fall claims.
-Peter has always worked for injured individuals and never for insurance companies.
-Peter has successfully recovered compensation for his clients from numerous large corporations and their commercial insurance companies including: Dominos, Target, Sears, 7-Eleven, Shoppers Food, Walmart, several commercial apartment complexes along thousands of claims with most any consumer and commercial auto insurance company.
+Peter has successfully recovered compensation for his clients from numerous large corporations and their commercial insurance companies including Dominos, Target, Sears, 7-Eleven, Shoppers Food, Walmart, several apartment complexes along with most consumer and commercial auto insurance companies.

 Peter lives in West Friendship, Maryland with his wife and three young children.
-He enjoys time with his family, competitive off-road motorcycling, cycling, football and soccer.
-Peter played soccer through the club level at Towson University and is an assistant coach of his 5 year old son’s youth soccer team.
+He enjoys time with his family, competitive off-road motorcycling, cycling, football, and soccer.
+Peter played soccer through the club level at Towson University and is an assistant coach of his son’s youth soccer team.

 Areas of Practice

 - Maryland, 2012

 - U.S. District Court District of Maryland, 2014